 Under the Multi-Family NIBP and pursuant to the Multi-Family Mortgage Revenue Bonds Resolution, the Administration issued Series 2009 A bonds in the amount of \$92,040,000 as convertible escrow bonds (the "Escrow Bonds") which bore interest at a short-term rate.
 The Escrow Bonds converted to Program Bonds in tranches, and the proceeds of each tranche of Program Bonds were applied to fund one or more credit enhanced mortgage loans or mortgagebacked securities backed by mortgage loans (collectively, a "NIBP Conversion").
 At each NIBP Conversion, the short-term rate on the tranche of Escrow Bonds converting to Program Bonds adjusted to a permanent fixed rate.
-The Administration had the option, in connection with each NIBP Conversion, to issue publicly offered market bonds (the "Market Bonds"); provided, however, that the aggregate principal amount of such Market Bonds to be issued plus the aggregate principal amount of Program Bonds to be converted.
+The Administration had the option, in connection with each NIBP Conversion, to issue publicly offered market bonds (the "Market Bonds"); provided, however, that the aggregate principal amount of such Market Bonds could not exceed 40 percent of the sum of the aggregate principal amount of the Market Bonds to be issued plus the aggregate principal amount of Program Bonds to be converted.
 The Administration completed seven NIBP Conversions.
 Escrow Bonds that did not convert to Program Bonds were canceled in accordance with the program requirements of the Multi-Family NIBP.